The Gate Recovery Programme

 A Different Approach to Recovery

-Our program doesn’t just focus on stopping addiction.
+Our programme doesn’t just focus on stopping addiction.
 It helps you understand the reasons, learn new coping skills, and build a life based on your values, not avoidance.

 With our support, you’ll develop acceptance of unwanted thoughts and emotions—freeing yourself from the cycle of addiction.

-The Gate Recovery Program – Led by Dr. James Kinane
+The Gate Recovery Programme – Led by Dr. James Kinane

 Dr. James Kinane brings over 30 years of experience in addiction recovery.
 He has worked in rehabilitation treatment centres across Ireland, guiding individuals at every stage of their journey to lasting change.
 James works alongside a team of accredited councillors and psychotherapists.